What is the Scripps Postdoctoral Award Program?

 3) An overall evaluation of performance relative to other students at a comparable stage in their careers.

 What are my responsibilities as a Mentor?

-You will be sent instructions for your mentor letter once the application deadline has ended.
-Your letter should address your willingness to serve as a mentor and also provide an assessment of the candidate's training, former work, and suitability for the proposed postdoctoral project and include:
+Your letter will be procured by the applicant and should address your willingness to serve as a mentor and also provide an assessment of the candidate's training, former work, and suitability for the proposed postdoctoral project and include access to appropriate facilities.